Brushfam/learn-page/docs/OpenBrush/smart-contracts/PSP22/Extensions/votes.md

     ...
 }
 ```
 That's it!
 Now we have a [PSP22Votes](/) contract.
-You can use it in your [Governor](../../governance/governor.md) contract, as a voting power.
+You can use it in your [Governor](../../governance/governor.md) contract to count your votes.

 You can check an example of the usage of [PSP22Votes](https://github.com/Brushfam/openbrush-contracts/tree/main/examples/psp22_extensions/votes) and [Governor](https://github.com/Brushfam/openbrush-contracts/tree/main/examples/governance/governor)